Search Warrants

 What happens if law enforcement officers come to your property to execute a search warrant?
 In Florida, search warrants are served in a wide variety of criminal cases both at the state and federal level, including:

-Search warrants can also be issued to take a suspect’s blood sample or search a vehicle after a crash.
+Search warrants can also be issued to seize a suspect’s blood sample in certain types of felony crash investigations.
+Search warrants are also used in civil asset forfeiture cases to seize property.
 Click here to read more about the rules regarding search warrants in Florida.

 Attorneys for Search Warrants in Tampa, FL